sachinhuple/ReactGraphQLApp/README.md

 # Installation
 1 Open both directory in separate terminals

 2 Initialize repository using  `npm init`

 3 Afterwards install packages using `npm install`

-4 Once package installation is done then start both client and server using  `npm start`
+4 Once package installation is done then start both client and server using  `npm start` in their respective terminal